DESTINATIONS BEST SKIPPED

 Writing off Lake Placid as merely a snow season destination (as many do) is a mistake, Schreve says.
 It has boating, hiking, and rock climbing, and visitors can test their skills as future Olympians at the warm-weather Bobsled Experience.
 Its Olympic Museum admission is $7 for adults, $5 for children.

 At only 16.8 square miles, Myrtle Beach averages more than 17 million visitors annually -- talk about crowded.
 This coastal resort area is known for celebrity-designed golf courses, a boardwalk lined by arcades, and of course the beach, attracting enormous crowds starting in June when school is out.
 Try September or October instead.

-Check out Ocracoke Island in North Carolina, a place to take a deep breath, slow down, and enjoy good food and nature.
+Check out Ocracoke Island, a place to take a deep breath, slow down, and enjoy good food and nature.
 There's no golf here, and few fancy hotels -- the island doesn't even have a stoplight.
-But its lifeguarded beach was just named the third-best in the United States by Dr. Beach.
+But its lifeguarded beach was has been named the third-best in the United States by Dr. Beach.

 Sure there's lots to see and do -- Times Square, Rockefeller Center, the National September 11 Memorial & Museum, to name a few.
 But come summer, it's hot and sticky and packed with tourists.
 And it's one of the most expensive cities in the world, no matter when you visit.

 Often passed over in favor of Philadelphia, Pittsburgh offers budget attractions and a buzzing food and arts scene.
 Touring the University of Pittsburgh's 42-story Cathedral of Learning is just $4 for adults, $2 for children.
 The Gothic Revival skyscraper commissioned in 1921 is on the National Register of Historic Places.
 Among the free attractions is the Frick Art & Historical Center, showcasing an extensive antique car collection.